Visible Collider Signals of Natural Quirks: New Collider Strategy

 By using the cross sections produced by MadGraph and our calculated branching fractions we can, for a given value of integrated luminosity, translate these simulation results into the expected number of events with both a diboson resonance and a displaced vertex \beq N_{WV} = \Lum\cdot\sigma(pp\to\Psi_\pm g)\cdot \text{BR}(\Psi_\pm\to WV) \cdot f(c_g,m_0,M,\Delta)~, \eeq where $V=\gamma,Z$.
 Our target scenario is the high-luminosity LHC, so we use a luminosity of $\Lum=3000$ fb$^{-1}$.
 Our high luminosity LHC projections use a CM energy of 13 TeV.
 We note that the cross sections were computed for 13 TeV collisions so comparison could be made with the cut strategies used in the 13 TeV resonance searches.
 However, our results should still provide a reasonable, if somewhat conservative, forecast of the discovery potential of the LHC's high-luminosity run.

 In Figs.~\ref{fig:events_Tracker}\textendash\ref{fig:events_MS}, we display our result corresponding to displaced decays in the track, hadronic calorimeter, and muon system, respectively.
-We shade (in orange) regions where $N_{WV}\geq5$ as a function $M$ and $\Delta$.
+We shade (in orange) regions where $N_{WV}\geq5$ as a function of $M$ and $\Delta$.
 The solid (dashed) curve indicates the bounds coming from $W\gamma$ ($WZ$) resonance searches.
 We also shade in gray the existing and projected bounds from current search methods, see Fig.~\ref{fig:exclusion}.
 The condition of five events is taken as a proxy for discovery, assuming essentially zero background.
 Each figure includes a grid of plots, scanning over several values of $c_g$ and $m_0$.

 The shapes of the discovery regions are due to a combination of factors.
-The production cross section (similar to what is shown in Fig.~\ref{fig:NeutBounds}) falls off for higher squirk masses.
+The squirk production cross section (similar to what is shown in Fig.~\ref{fig:NeutBounds}) falls off for higher squirk masses.
+Also, the number of MadGraph events that lead to on-shell hidden sector glueballs goes down as the lightest hidden sector glueball mass $m_0$ goes up.
+In practice, however, this ends up being a small effect.
 In addition, the $\Psi_\pm$ branching ratio into $W\gamma$ ($WZ$) decreases (increases) as $\Delta$ grows, and this effect happens more quickly as $M$ increases, see Fig.~\ref{fig:BR-vs-Delta}.
-The likelihood for $\beta$-decay also increases as $\Delta$ increases.
-Finally, as detailed in Appendix~\ref{app.cuts}, the 13 TeV $WZ$ resonance search using fully hadronic final states employs a $500$ GeV cut on the transverse momentum $p_T$ of the hardest jet along with a $200$ GeV cut on the $p_T$ of the next hardest jet.
+The likelihood of $\beta$-decay also increases as $\Delta$ increases.
+Finally, as detailed in Appendix~\ref{app.cuts}, the 13 TeV $WZ$ resonance search using fully hadronic final states employs a 500~GeV cut on the transverse momentum $p_T$ of the hardest jet along with a 200~GeV cut on the $p_T$ of the next hardest jet.
 The kinematics of our process are such that the two jets with highest $p_T$ typically have nearly equal values.
 Therefore, when the mass of the bound state reaches the TeV scale many more events begin passing this cut which enhances the signal.
 This leads to islands of sensitivity for $M\sim1$ TeV.